e3duardo/UnderstandingTypeScript/01 - Getting Started.md

 ## Getting Started

 TypeScript is a JavaScript superset, is not a new language, just add news features and advantages to JavaScript.
-It is like babel, I can use modern features and they will be compilated down to olders browsers, and it adds new features like interfaces or generics
+It is like babel, I can use modern features and they will be compilated down to older browsers, and it adds new features like interfaces or generics

-Browser can't execute TypeScript directly, it has to be compilated to normal JavaScript first.
+The browser can't execute TypeScript directly, it has to be compilated to normal JavaScript first.

 ```
     $ npm install -g typescript